armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 ---
 layout: post
 title: v2.20.0 Armory Release (OSS Spinnaker v1.20.5)
-order: -2201592574068
-hidden: false
+toc_hide: true
 ---

-# 2020/06/19 Release Notes
+## 2020/06/19 Release Notes

-{:.no_toc}
+{{% alert title="Note" %}}

-> Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version](http://docs.armory.io/admin-guides/troubleshooting/#i-upgraded-spinnaker-and-it-is-no-longer-responding-how-do-i-rollback) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).
+If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "troubleshooting#i-upgraded-spinnaker-and-it-is-no-longer-responding-how-do-i-rollback" >}} and please report issues to <http://go.armory.io/support>.

-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}
+{{% /alert %}}

+## Required Halyard version

+Armory Spinnaker 2.20.x requires Armory Halyard 1.8.3 or later.

+## Breaking changes

+### HTTP sessions for Gate
+Armory Spinnaker 2.19.x and higher include an upgrade to the Spring Boot dependency.
+This requires you to flush all the Gate sessions for your Spinnaker deployment.
+For more information, see [Flushing Gate Sessions](https://kb.armory.io/admin/flush-gate-sessions/).

+### Scheduled Removal of Kubernetes V1 Provider
+The Kubernetes V1 provider will be removed in Spinnaker 1.21 (Armory Spinnaker 2.21).
+Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.

+Breaking change: Kubernetes accounts with an unspecified providerVersion will now default to V2.
+Update your Halconfig to specify `providerVersion: v1` for any Kubernetes accounts you are currently using with the V1 provider.

 ## Known Issues

-There are currently no known issues with this release.
+### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
+As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
+Downgrades from 2.19.x to 2.18.x do not revert the table name.
+The table remains named `plugin_info`, preventing access to the table.

+This issue only occurs if you upgrade to 2.19.x and then downgrade.

 ## Highlighted Updates

 ### Armory

-Summary of changes in the latest release.
+### Terraform integration profiles

+The Terraform integration now supports profiles that allow you control which users have the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.

+Supported credentials:
+* AWS
+* SSH
+* Static

+For more information, see /spinnaker/terraform-enable-integration#profiles

+### Pipelines as code

+Application-level notifications are now available.
+When the Dinghy service sends a notification, it will send it to application-level Slack channels.

+### PCF Clouddriver improvements

 ### Security update